-Bill Viola Jr. is an award-winning producer of live events and film.
-For over 20 years, he’s worked across all mediums of the entertainment business.
+Bill Viola Jr. is an award-winning writer and producer.
+Over the past 20+ years, he’s worked across all mediums of the entertainment business including film, television, and live events.
 As an industry veteran, he’s worked with Academy Award winning talent as an accredited Producer, Executive Producer, Associate Producer, Actor, consultant, and scout on major motion pictures.
 He established is own production company in 1999 – Kumite Classic Entertainment.
 Signature work includes: the self-titled Kumite Classic (one of the largest action sports events in the country) and the SHOWTIME Documentary film based off his book – TOUGH GUYS.
 He has been a member of the Screen Actors Guild (SAG) and American Federation of Television and Radio (AFTRA) since 2000.

 In his own words: